 We will take a recess for a day and explore the beautiful area.

 We will begin climbing gradually toward the pass through a wide pastureland.
 It is a long trekking day.

-At 4150 m, we will camp in a stone shelter with built-in-fire pit or in the tent.
+At 4150 m, we will camp in a stone shelter with a built-in fire pit or in a tent.
 By then, we would have covered 19km of trail within 5 to 6 hours of trek.